HosseinSheikhi/dingo/README.md

 # dingo
-This repository includes driver and simulation packages for Clear Path Dingo Robot in ROS2.
+This repository includes driver and simulation packages for Clear Path Dingo Robot.
+Sim packages are in ROS2 and real robot drivers are in ROS noetic.

 # Note:
 The main differences with official Dingo package